Sunday, January 24, 2016

 Words & music - Johnny Green & Paul Francis Webster.
 Sung by Nat King Cole

-I think I would like the melody of this touching, old-fashioned love song anyway, but Nat King Cole’s stirring vocals (that voice!) really make this delicate tune such a dreamy delight.
+I think I would like the melody of this touching, old-fashioned love song anyway, but Nat King Cole’s stirring vocals (that voice!) really make this delicate tune such a sentimentally romantic favorite.

 5.